What'sNEW

 10 Feb 2025 What'sNEW about HGT

 Fungal accessory chromosomes can be horizontally transferred, representing a significant horizontal gene transfer (HGT) event, often encompassing hundreds of genes and, in addition, non-genic elements.
 "Accessory chromosomes are nonessential, linear chromosomes found in some but not all members of a population."
 They are characterized by a peculiar codon bias which can help identify other, previously unsuspected horizontal transfers of these chromosomes.
 Also, they "may encode the machinery required for their own horizontal transmission...."
-In new research, an international team has thus expanded the known extent of horizontal chromosome transfer (HCT) among fungi.
+In new research, an international team has thus expanded the known extent of horizontal chromosome transfer among fungi.
 The article, available by Open Access, has useful background and references about HGT.

 "Horizontal transfer of accessory chromosomes in fungi - a regulated process for exchange of genetic material?" by Habig, M., Patneedi, S.K., Stam, R. et al,